jasongebhart/BaseballLineupCreator/README.md

 Feel free to delve into the individual folders and files to gain insights into the distinct functionalities of each component.

+## Limitations
+This project was designed for youth baseball.
+Therefore the total number of innings is six.
+The script will notcreate more than 6 innings.

 ## Getting Started

 To use this project, follow these steps: